Eloidenovela/send-it/README.md

 ## Contributions

 Contributions are welcome!
 Feel free to open issues to report bugs or suggest improvements, and submit pull requests to contribute to the project.

----

-Let me know if you'd like any further changes or additions!